Dutch Doors: An Open-and-Shut Way to Instantly Boost Curb Appeal

-The current trend toward farm style makeovers has brought Dutch doors back to the forefront of design.
-You’ll now see them at house entries, on outdoor buildings such as gardening sheds, and inside homes as well.
-Adorable as they are, Dutch doors also have some functional considerations.
+The recent popularity of modern farmhouse style has brought Dutch doors back into fashion.
+You’ll now see them at house entries and kitchen doors, on outdoor buildings such as gardening sheds, and inside homes as well.
+Charming as they are, Dutch doors also have some functional considerations.

-- Dutch doors create a strong country look and feel, serving as focal points in farm style kitchens and adding finishing touches to rustic cottage entries.
+- A rustic Dutch door creates a strong country look and feel, serving as a focal point in country-style kitchens and adding a finishing touch to cottage entries.

-- If you have toddlers or pets, keeping the bottom door closed will ensure little loved ones stay safely inside while you enjoy the outside world.
+- If you have toddlers or pets, keeping the bottom half of the door closed will ensure little ones stay safely inside while you enjoy views of the outside world.

 - If you live in an area with lots of insects, an open door to nature is an invitation to a buggy house.
 Installing a retractable screen (discussed below) can help.

-- Dutch doors are more expensive than standard doors because they require more hardware, such as hinges, knobs and locks, and (on exterior models) a weather-tight seal is necessary between the two halves.
-Expect to pay an additional $300 to $500 for a premade Dutch door as compared to a solid door of similar quality from the same manufacturer.
-Custom-made Dutch doors from major manufacturers are even pricier (upwards of $3,000), because they’re designed and built to fit a specific opening.
+- Dutch doors are more expensive than standard doors, and they also require more hardware, such as hinges, knobs, and locks.
+As well, a weathertight seal is necessary between the two halves.
+In general, expect to pay $300 to $500 more for a Dutch door than you would for a comparable solid door from the same manufacturer.
+Custom-made Dutch doors from major manufacturers are even pricier (upwards of $3,000) because they’re designed and built to fit a specific opening.

-- For the best weather tight results, exterior Dutch doors should be professionally installed.
-While the doors come pre-hung in jambs, during installation, the door frame may require shimming (straightening) and it’s essential to get both halves aligned perfectly to seal out the elements.
-Professional installation can add $300 to $450, or more.
+- For the best weathertight results, exterior Dutch doors should be professionally installed.
+Although the doors come prehung in jambs, during installation the door frame may require shimming, and it’s essential to get both halves aligned perfectly to seal out the elements.
+Professional installation can add $300 to $450 or more.

 Exterior Dutch Door Details

-While some of today’s top door manufacturers, such as Andersen, Pella, and Marvin, do not sell premade Dutch doors to the public, they offer custom door-manufacturing services, so you can often have a Dutch door designed to your specifications.
-One popular manufacturer, Jeld-Wen, currently sells Dutch doors through home improvement centers like Home Depot.
+While some of today’s top door manufacturers, such as Andersen and Marvin, do not sell premade Dutch doors to the public, they offer custom door-manufacturing services so you may be able to have a Dutch door designed to your specifications.
+One popular manufacturer, Jeld-Wen, currently sells Dutch doors through home improvement centers like The Home Depot.

 - When buying an exterior Dutch door, you can opt for two solid halves that match or select a unit with glass panes in the upper door to allow light in while the door is closed.

-- It’s a good idea to install a pull-down retractable screen on the inside of the door frame, such as this Secret Screen Retractable Screen Door (available from Amazon).
-When the upper door is open, you can employ the screen to meet the shelf on the bottom half of the door to keep out pests and debris.
+- It’s a good idea to install a flexible screen on the inside of the door frame, such as the Flux Phenom Magnetic Screen Door.
+When the upper door is open, you can employ the screen to keep out pests and debris while still enjoying the fresh air.
 Some manufacturers may offer doors with attached retractable screens.

 Interior Dutch Door Details

-An interior Dutch door can be a delightful addition to a home, but you may have to do a little sleuthing to find the perfect one.
-Not all home improvement centers sell them, so consider checking with smaller, boutique-type door builders, such as the Simpson Door Company.
+Interior Dutch doors can be delightful additions to the home, but you may have to do a little sleuthing to find the perfect one for your needs.
+Not all home improvement centers sell these European-style interior doors, so consider checking with smaller, boutique-type door builders, such as the Simpson Door Company.

-- Unlike installing an exterior Dutch door, which must be weather tight, putting in an interior Dutch door is a fairly DIY-friendly project.
-If you can hang standard interior doors, you can hang an interior Dutch door.
+- Unlike installing an exterior Dutch door, which must be weathertight, putting in an interior Dutch door is a fairly DIY-friendly project.
+If you can hang a standard interior door, you can hang an interior Dutch door.

 - If you can’t find the Dutch door of your dreams, consider making your own!
-With basic carpentry skills, you can turn a regular interior door into a Dutch door using a relatively simple process.
-It involves cutting the door in half, moving the knob to the bottom half, adding extra hinges to the top half, and then installing a latch to hold the doors together when closed.
+With basic carpentry skills, you can turn a regular interior door into a Dutch door.
+The relatively simple process involves cutting the door in half, moving the knob to the bottom half, adding extra hinges to the top half, and then installing a latch to hold the doors together when closed.